 We work via an 'open door' environment.
 Progress Coaches are most welcome to attend part, or all of a workshop session to support their learner, or to observe the young person's experience.

-Workshop resources will be saved to the shared Google Drive area for all Partners to access and modify for their own purposes.
+Workshop resources can be saved to the shared Google Drive area for all Partners to access and modify for their own purposes - just ask!

 Factfinding, CVs, Jobsearching and Contacting Employers